Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Results

 \subsection{MLROD}

+Table \ref{tab:MLROD_results_acc} and Table \ref{tab:MLROD_results_f1} show the classification results for the five Raman-specific DL models and two conventional ML models trained and tested on the MLROD, along with the two baselines.
+All the models outperform the random classifier and majority class classifier baselines.
+In addition, the DL models excluding the Transformer outperform the two conventional ML models.

-Table \ref{tab:MLROD_results} shows the classification results for the five selected models trained and tested on the MLROD.
-As expected all the models perform substantially worse on the dusty samples, showcasing the sensitivity of these classifiers to interference.
+Another important note is that all the models perform substantially worse on the dusty samples, showcasing the sensitivity of these classifiers to interference.
 Since dust contaminated spectra are not part of the training dataset, this degradation in performance is due to distribution shift and not overfitting on the training dataset.

-The SANet model showcases the best overall accuracy performance, over 5 percentage points higher than the worst model (Transformer).
-However upon further investigation, it was observed that all of these models achieve significantly higher validation accuracies than test accuracies.
-For example, SANet achieves a validation accuracy of 100\%, which is 21 percentage points more than its corresponding test accuracy.
-Similarly, the Deep CNN, RamanNet, Transformer and RamanFormer models achieve a 99.99\%, 99.76\%, 99.69\% and 99.75\% validation accuracies respectively, which are all considerably higher than their corresponding test accuracies.

-This disparity between the accuracies on the test and validation dataset can be explained by the fact that the Raman spectra in the train and test datasets were collected separately from varying locations.
-In other words, the train and test samples are drawn from different distributions.
-Therefore, the reported test results are a reflection of model robustness under domain shift rather than in-distribution classification performance.
+Therefore, the reported overall test results across all the samples are a reflection of model robustness under domain shift rather than in-distribution classification performance.

+The SANet model showcases the best overall accuracy performance, over 7 percentage points higher than the worst DL model (Transformer).
 The macro-averaged F1 score being significantly lower than the test accuracy across all the subsets of the MLROD test dataset means that one or more classes are performing considerably worse than the dominant classes.